I serve clients worldwide.

 It’s OK to try and do it the other way around, to try and negotiate emotional well-being with your partner as a basis for your own sense of well-being.
 It’s also OK to do a bit of both, that’s actually how most relationships proceed: There are times when emotional safety, repair or bonding are at the fore, and there are times when personal growth and discovery take the lead.

-These two “modes” are not necessarily antagonistic, but all relationship therapy is oriented more strongly around one or the other (because all therapists, being human after all, are personally oriented more strongly around one or the other).
+These two “modes” are not necessarily antagonistic, but all relationship theory (and therapy) is oriented more strongly around one or the other.

 I hope my explanation of these two different approaches to couples work helps you determine the best fit for you at this time.
 Like I said, one of these approaches is very common and one is rare.
 I happen to practice the rare one, and I believe this is helpful for you to know.